JoshuaSkootsky/JoshuaSkootsky/README.md

 I'm Joshua Skootsky

-- ⚡ I have a degree in Math from YU
+- ⚡ I have a degree in Math from Yeshiva University, (YU)
 - ⚡ I did the Fullstack Academy (FSA) software engineering intensive
 - ⚡ I've done research in computational chemistry and biophysics, including a magical summer at the University of Michigan
 - ⚡ Been doing full stack web development with JavaScript and React